carmenbianca/report-liferay/report.md

   + Whitelisting must be easy to do for non-technical Legal personnel.

-- This process must, as a rule of thumb, not exceed five minutes.
+- This process must, as a rule of thumb, not exceed five minutes.[^magic-number-5]

 ## Outbound